Growth in ocular drug development

 Despite the challenges, do you see growth in the ocular market?

 “Absolutely!
 Through our industry colleagues and customers, we’ve witnessed a ton of advancement in the ophthalmic space, with more to come.
 Posterior disorders are getting a lot of attention, but I’m particularly interested to see what arises with ocular topicals for front-of-the-eye diseases,” notes Barbara.
 “Between 2015 and 2018 an 800% increase was observed in novel ocular drug approvals, a portion of which were topical.
 Dry eye disease and glaucoma are two of the top ophthalmic indications with treatments in development, and the primary therapy there is eye drops.”

 There is still significant unmet need in all ocular drug product formats and the industry is primed for an onset of growth.
 Ophthalmic health is becoming increasingly significant, as we continually see a rise in digital screen time, population age, and airborne pollution.
-The World Health Organization estimates that around 285 million people are vision-impaired around the globe, which is nearly 4% of the population.
+The World Health Organization estimates that around 2.2 billion people around the globe experience some form of vision impairment.

 LLS Health is powered by the partnerships we forge with our customers and driven by consumer needs, with the ultimate goal of creating solutions that improve patient lives.
 We are enabling formulators to innovate and meet this growing ocular demand through integrated excipient functionality, CDMO services, and continuous technical and regulatory support.
 At LLS Health, the difference is inside – contact us today to learn more.